rafaels-dev/setup-nvm/README.md

 ## How to Use

-- Copy 'setup-nvm' to your project folder or /usr/bin
 - Open your project folder in terminal
-- Run `setup-nvm`
+- Copy and paste lines of file `setup-nvm` on your terminal